zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 - `api_key`: Customer ID
 - `api_secret`: Customer Certificate

-You can find your Customer ID and Customer Certificate on the [RESTful API](https://dashboard.agora.io/restful) page in Dashboard.
+You can find your Customer ID and Customer Certificate on the [RESTful API](https://dashboard.agora.io/restful) page in Console.
 See [RESTful API authentication](https://docs.agora.io/en/faq/restful_authentication) for details.

 ## Data format